mikeal/bent/README.md

 * **url**: Fully qualified URL to the remote resource, or in the case that a base URL is passed the remaining URL string.
 * **body**: Request body.
-Can be a string, a stream (node.js), a buffer (node.js), an ArrayBuffer (browse), or a JSON object.
+Can be a string, a stream (node.js), a buffer (node.js), an ArrayBuffer (browser), or a JSON object.

 ```javascript
 const bent = require('bent')